ffagerholm/melody-generator/README.md

 ```

 #### Record
-Record primer notes from the input MIDI device specified when starting the app.
+Record primer notes from the input MIDI device specified when starting the app, and generate a new sequence.

 To record 4 notes, run
 Input